melisamalala/passwordlocker/README.md

 From the terminal navigate to the cloned project folder.

-open terminal and go to the project folder, run $ ./run.py
+Open terminal and go to the project folder, run $ ./run.py

 #Debugging
 This will be updated as the app goes on.
 If you find any bug please notify through this email. melissamalala@gmail.com.